nishadil/MFA/README.md

 ### What is TOTP
 The TOTP algorithm follows an open standard documented in [RFC 6238][RFC6238].
 The inputs include a shared secret key and the system time.

+### What is HOTP
+HOTP stands for HMAC-based One-Time Password and is the original standard that TOTP was based on.
+Both methods use a secret key as one of the inputs, but while TOTP uses the system time for the other input, HOTP uses a counter, which increments with each new validation.
+With HOTP, both parties increment the counter and use that to compute the one-time password.
+The HOTP standard is documented in [RFC 4226][RFC4226].

 # Installation
-This library can be installed using [Composer].
+This library can be installed using [Composer][GETCOMPOSER].
 To install, please use following command
 ```bash
 composer require nishadil/uuid
 ```